iot-lab-kiit/GitOnAndroid/README.md

 ### Editing Files

-As of version 15.7, MGit no longer provides an internal texteditor, instead if you wish to edit files, you will need to have an editor app installed.
+As of version 15.7, GitOnAndroid no longer provides an internal texteditor, instead if you wish to edit files, you will need to have an editor app installed.

-An open source editor that has been tested to work with MGit is ["Turbo Editor"]( https://play.google.com/store/apps/details?id=com.maskyn.fileeditorpro)
+An open source editor that has been tested to work with GitOnAndroid is ["Turbo Editor"]( https://play.google.com/store/apps/details?id=com.maskyn.fileeditorpro)

 but others that support File Providers should also work.